7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 ### Step 3: Check the Current Wallet

+1. Unlock Wallet
-1. Run the following command to check the current wallet you're using:
+2. Run the following command to check the current wallet you're using:
    ```bash
    getwalletinfo
    ```
-2. The output will show that you're in the **default wallet**, which is associated with your 12-word seed phrase:
+3. The output will show that you're in the **default wallet**, which is associated with your 12-word seed phrase:
    ```
    wallet.dat
    ```